Chesterfield Town Board

 How can I get involved?

 An initial period of public engagement ran in June 2024.
-People were asked to put forward their views as part of an online survey and a series of engagement sessions were also held with local community groups and organisations.
 More information about any future public engagement activities will be provided on this web page.

 The Chesterfield Town Board was established in April 2024, in line with government guidance.